 Centre Culturel Irlandais’ annual residency programme offers great opportunities for artists of all disciplines to tap into the resources of the CCI and the city of Paris, as well as being an important means of showcasing Ireland's dynamic contemporary culture on an international stage.
-Draíocht is delighted to partner with CCI to support the 2018/2019 Residency Programme.
-CCI and the partner organisations share the costs of residencies in CCI enabling the Centre to increase the number of residencies it can offer.
-Draíocht is supporting a residency (one to two months) for an artist working in any discipline with a clear focus on children and/or young people articulated in the proposal.
-Residencies of 1 to 2 months will be awarded for the period August 2018-June 2019.
-Travel from Ireland, accommodation and a monthly stipend are included.
+Draíocht is partnering with CCI by supporting two one month residencies for artists working in any discipline with a clear focus on children and/or young people articulated in their proposal.

 LOOKING FORWARD: STRATEGIC PLANNING 2018-2022